ws-cd/ws-cd.github.io/docs/webhook/01-webhook.md

 // at `Returning message if the call is completed successfully`

 User: Hi, can you please tell me the weather in New York?
 Bot : Sure!
-I can provide you with the weather information for New York.
+Let me check the current weather conditions for you.
+Just a moment, please.
-      Here is the current weather forecast for New York: temperature:82°F (28°C) 、wind:5 mph (8 km/h) 、conditions:Mostly sunny and humidity:60%
+     The current weather in New York is  6.5°C  with  humidity 48%
 ```

 ### Insert value to slots in Rasa